-Insects are seeing the brunt of this, like butterflies and moths 58% decade-long decline in areas of mass agriculture.
+Insects are seeing the brunt of this, like butterflies’ and moths’ 58% decade-long decline in areas of mass agriculture.

 Regenerative agriculture can be used in agricultural systems that increase the amount of organic matter found in soil and create resilient ecosystems and farming communities.

-Organic Production Uses Less Energy:
+Organic Production Uses Less Energy and Produces Fewer Emissions: